Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # Advanced options

-These options are available by modifying #defines in the **[config.h](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Mitsubishi_M64282FP_dashcam/config.h)** file:
+These options are available only by modifying the #defines in the **[config.h](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Mitsubishi_M64282FP_dashcam/config.h)** file, which requires compiling the code:
 - **USE_SERIAL** outputs 8 bits image data to the serial in ASCII.
 May be usefull for a third party program to get the data out of the sensor.
 - **USE_TFT** allows compiling the code without display options for sneak attacks !
 It still records on SD card however.
 - **USE_SD**.
 Well, if you refuse to record your art because art is ephemeral.
 Joke part, useful to boot without SD card module attached for debugging purposes.